Lunar Gateway: Name

-Formerly known as the Deep Space Gateway (DSG), the station was renamed Lunar Orbital Platform-Gateway (LOP-G) in NASA's 2018 proposal for the 2019 United States federal budget.
-When the NASA budget was signed into law on February 15, 2019, US$450 million had been committed by Congress to preliminary studies.
+The station was initially announced as the Deep Space Gateway (DSG) in 2017.
+NASA's FY 2019 budget request renamed the station as Lunar Orbital Platform-Gateway (LOP-G).

-In November 2019, NASA unveiled the name and logo of the space station inspired by the American frontier symbol of the St. Louis Gateway Arch.
+In November 2019, NASA officially designated the station as Gateway.
+The station's logo was inspired by the American landmark Gateway Arch in St. Louis.

 History

 Background

 The Apollo Command and Service Module was the first crewed lunar orbiting spacecraft performing dockings and crew transfers with another spacecraft, the Apollo Lunar Module.
 Lunar bases, like the first Tranquility Base as well as concepts for lunar bases have been the main focus of human presence at the Moon.

 Studies

 An earlier NASA proposal for a cislunar station had been made public in 2012 and was dubbed the Deep Space Habitat.
 That proposal led to funding in 2015 under the NextSTEP program to study the requirements of deep space habitats.
 In February 2018, it was announced that the NextSTEP studies and other ISS partner studies would help to guide the capabilities required of the Gateway's habitation modules.
 The solar electric Power and Propulsion Element (PPE) of the Gateway was originally a part of the now-canceled Asteroid Redirect Mission.

 On 7 November 2017, NASA asked the global science community to submit concepts for scientific studies that could take advantage of the Deep Space Gateway's location in cislunar space.
 The Deep Space Gateway Concept Science Workshop was held in Denver, Colorado, from 27 February to 1 March 2018.
 This three-day conference was a workshop where 196 presentations were given for possible scientific studies that could be advanced through the use of the Gateway.

 In 2018, NASA initiated the Revolutionary Aerospace Systems Concepts Academic Linkage (RASC-AL) competition for universities to develop concepts and capabilities for the Gateway.
-The competitors were asked to employ original engineering and analysis in one of four areas; "Gateway Uncrewed Utilization and Operations", "Gateway-Based Human Lunar Surface Access", "Gateway Logistics as a Science Platform", and "Design of a Gateway-Based Cislunar Tug".
+The competitors were asked to employ original engineering and analysis in one of four areas: "Gateway Uncrewed Utilization and Operations", "Gateway-Based Human Lunar Surface Access", "Gateway Logistics as a Science Platform", and "Design of a Gateway-Based Cislunar Tug".
 Teams of undergraduate and graduate students were asked to submit a response by 17 January 2019 addressing one of these four themes.
 NASA selected 20 teams to continue developing proposed concepts.
 Fourteen of the teams presented their projects in person in June 2019 at the RASC-AL Forum in Cocoa Beach, Florida, receiving a US$6,000 stipend to participate in the Forum.
 The "Lunar Exploration and Access to Polar Regions", from the University of Puerto Rico at Mayagüez, was the winning concept.

+On 2 May 2018, NASA stated the International Space Exploration Coordination Group (ISECG), a non-binding coordination forum comprising 14 (at the time) worldwide space agencies, identified the Gateway as a critical component in expanding human presence to the Moon, Mars, and deeper into the Solar System.

+In 2019 NASA established a Lunar Gateway Program Office at Johnson Space Center.